ModernVishwamithra/DevOps/Ansible/ReadMe.md

 In a ansible-playbook we have multiple plays, if more plays are present in a single playbook then it will be difficiult to read and understand it.
 Also one play can be reused in another playbook is also a challenge.
 So to address these two major concerns ansible came up with the concept of [ansible roles](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html).

+Roles provide a framework for fully independent, or interdependent collections of variables, tasks, files, templates, and modules.

+In Ansible, the role is the primary mechanism for breaking a playbook into multiple files.
+This simplifies writing complex playbooks, and it makes them easier to reuse.
+The breaking of playbook allows you to logically break the playbook into reusable components.

+Each role is basically limited to a particular functionality or desired output, with all the necessary steps to provide that result either within that role itself or in other roles listed as dependencies.

+Roles are not playbooks.
+Roles are small functionality which can be independently used but have to be used within playbooks.
+There is no way to directly execute a role.
+Roles have no explicit setting for which host the role will apply to.

+We can create our own roles also we can download existing roles using [Ansible Galaxy](https://galaxy.ansible.com/), in which you can have multiple roles developed by community.

+When we install ansible, by default roles folder will be created in this path `/etc/ansible`, so when we want to add, create roles we need to do in this directory.

+1. Install `nginxinstall` role

+    -- `ansible-galaxy init /etc/ansible/roles/nginxinstall --offline`

+check the directory.
+We can find a structure like this

+    README.md  defaults  files  handlers  meta  tasks  templates  tests  vars

+2. Go to `files` directory, create [scorekeeper.js] and [syle.css] using

+    -- `sudo nano scorekeeper.js` - paste the conents here

+    -- `sudo nano style.css` - paste the conents here

+3. Go to `templates` directory, create [index.j2] jinja template using

+    -- `sudo nano index.j2` - paste the conents here

+4. Go to `vars` directory, [main.yml] was already created by default.
+Edit that file using

+    -- `sudo nano main.yml`

+    Copy the `vars` from [playbook_role.yaml](https://github.com/ModernVishwamithra/DevOps/blob/main/Ansible/Playbooks/playbook_role.yaml) and paste the variables in the `main.yaml` file.

+5. Go to `tasks` directory, copy the `tasks` from [playbook_role.yaml](https://github.com/ModernVishwamithra/DevOps/blob/main/Ansible/Playbooks/playbook_role.yaml) except handlers

+    -- `sudo nano main.yml`

+paste in the `main.yaml` file.

+6. Go to `handlers` directory, copy the `handler` from [playbook_role.yaml](https://github.com/ModernVishwamithra/DevOps/blob/main/Ansible/Playbooks/playbook_role.yaml) and paste the variables in the `main.yaml` file.